influxdata/telegraf/plugins/aggregators/starlark/README.md

 # Starlark Aggregator

-The `starlark` aggregator calls a Starlark function to add the metrics to the aggregator, then calls another Starlark function to push the aggregates to the accumulator.
+The `starlark` aggregator calls a Starlark function to add the metrics to the aggregator, then calls another Starlark function to push the metrics returned to the accumulator.
 Both Starlark functions have an argument called `cache` which is a [dict-like][dict] object allowing to keep temporary the metrics to aggregate.
 The `cache` is automatically cleared by the the aggregator.